-The Board of Directors of BNP Paribas Fortis consists of no less than five (5) and no more than thirty five (35) directors (legal persons cannot be members of the Board of Directors).
+The Board of Directors of BNP Paribas Fortis consists of no less than five (5) and no more than thirty-five (35) directors (legal persons cannot be members of the Board of Directors).
 Directors are appointed for one (1) or more renewable periods, each individual period covering no more than four (4) full accounting years of BNP Paribas Fortis.

-The composition of the Board of Directors of BNP Paribas Fortis has to be balanced in terms of (i) skills and competences, (ii) gender, and (iii) non-executive and executive directors, whether independent or not.
+The composition of the Board of Directors of BNP Paribas Fortis has to be balanced in terms of (i) skills and competences, (ii) gender, (iii) age, and (iv) executive and non-executive directors, whether independent or not.
 The Board of Directors cannot consist of a majority of executive directors.

-As at 10 March 2022, the Board of Directors of BNP Paribas Fortis is made up of fifteen (15) members, five (5) of which are women.
+As at 9 March 2023, the Board of Directors of BNP Paribas Fortis is made up of sixteen (16) members, seven (7) of which are women.

-It moreover includes nine (9) non-executive directors, four (4) of them being independent directors within the meaning of the Code and six (6) executive directors.
+It moreover includes ten (10) non-executive directors, four (4) of them being independent directors within the meaning of the Banking law and six (6) executive directors.

-All directors must at all times be fit ('passende deskundigheid'/'expertise adéquate') and proper ('professionele betrouwbaarheid'//'honorabilité professionelle') for the exercise of their function.
+All directors must at all times be fit ('passende deskun-digheid'/'expertise adéquate') and proper ('professionele betrouwbaarheid'//'honorabilité professionelle') for the exercise of their function.
 All are preselected and assessed based on a predefined list of selection criteria.
 In general, a director is considered to be 'fit' if he has the knowledge, experience, skills and professional behaviour suitable for the exercise of his director's mandate.
 A director is considered to be 'proper' if there are no elements suggesting differently and if there is no reason to question the reputation of the concerned director.